Summary

 For each pay period with an EAO deduction, you may take up to £1.00 from your employee’s earnings in admin costs.
 You can take this charge even if it reduces the employee’s income below the 60% protected earnings amount.

-The admin charge of £1.00, could bring the employees pay below National Minimum Wage.
-Read the HMRC article National Minimum Wage and Living Wage (opens in new tab).
+The admin charge of £1.00 could bring the employees pay below the National Minimum Wage.
+Read the HMRC article National Minimum Wage and Living Wage.
 You can also contact the ACAS helpline for advice.
-It’s a criminal offence for employers to not pay the National Minimum Wage or National Living Wage.
+It’s a criminal offence for employers not to pay the National Minimum Wage or National Living Wage.

 Priority order

 Each attachment has a priority assigned to it.
-If the employee has only one attachment it’s assigned priority order one by payroll.
-If the employee has more than one attachment they need to deduct in the correct order according to HMRC.
+If the employee has only one attachment, it’s assigned a priority order one by payroll.
+If the employee has more than one attachment, they need to deduct in the correct order according to HMRC.
 The table below shows the priority of the attachments and the deduction order.

 Attachment orders relating to: